IntToDouble/DNM/README.md

 | `string_locations` | The locations of the specified string in changed files.      |

 ## Example Usage

-Here is an example of how to use the DNM Check action.
-This action will trigger on every pull request event.

 ```yaml
 name: Your Healthcheck Github Action